-The cold weather is upon us here in New England and when the days turn cold, all I want to do is cook warm food.
-I’m no different than anyone else, right?
 But I think I may have an advantage.
-See, I’ve got Pam Anderson’s Perfect One-Dish Dinners and no matter my mood, there is always a fantastic recipe waiting for me to make in just one pot…err, dish.
-So considering I’ve been working 10+ hour days for the past 3 weeks, this Jerk Chicken Chili couldn’t have come at a better time.
+See, I’ve got Pam Anderson’s Perfect One-Dish Dinners and no matter my mood, there is always a fantastic recipe waiting for me to make in just one pot.
+So considering I’ve been working 10+ hour days for the past 3 weeks, this jerk chicken chili couldn’t have come at a better time.

-I’ll be the first to admit that I’m a sucker for chili.
-I love it any which way and this way is a definite winner.
-Jerk Chicken Chili.
-Rich, warm, and luxurious.
-The cinnamon brings flavors of the Middle East and North Africa and infused with some heat from the jalapenos and chili powder, you’ve got an incredible chili that makes me want to hop on a cruise ship and head towards the Caribbean.
+The cinnamon brings flavors of the Middle East and North Africa and infused with some heat from the jalapeños and chili powder, you’ve got an incredible chili that makes me want to hop on a cruise ship and head towards the Caribbean.
 I love that there’s lots of shredded chicken in this chili and I love even more that I didn’t have to cook the chicken.
-Yep, take the easy way for this dish and pick up a cooked roaster from your grocery store – the most laborious part of the whole dish is picking the chicken but I certainly don’t mind doing so when someone else cooked it for me!
+Though you could certainly use leftover roast chicken if you have some!

-I made some small changes to the recipe and the recipe below reflects them.
-Basically I omitted half of the tomatoes and drained off some of the bean juices before the beans went into the pot.
-The chili starts out with quite a bit of liquid and I was afraid the chili would turn out more soupy than I wanted.
-I also added a cornstarch slurry towards the end because the sauce just wasn’t thick enough for my preferences.
-Regardless of my changes, this chili is awesome and since it makes enough for a crowd, it’s going on my Thankgiving weekend menu to use up some of that leftover turkey.
+I made some small changes to the recipe and the recipe below reflects them, basically, omitting half of the tomatoes and draining off some of the bean juices before the beans went into the pot.
+The chili starts out with quite a bit of liquid and I was afraid the chili would turn out soupier than I would like.

 Jerk Chicken Chili